rsync utility is used to copy files. It can copy files locally as well as from one host to another. You can also use

 $ rsync -avn --exclude '__*' /srv/www/public_html/ firstname.lastname@example.org:/var/www/html/ | grep -c ^__ 0

---exclude '__*' will match both __backups and __resources.
+--exclude '__*' matches both __backups and __resources.
 In the same way you can exclude specific file types, such as .tar.gz or .zip files:

 --delete option deletes files from the destination that are not in the source.
-In other words, the file foo.txt will be deleted if it exists in the destination but not in the source.
+In other words, the file foo.txt is deleted if it exists in the destination but not in the source.

 This option is typically used for non-incremental backups.
 For instance, here we are copying the directory /src/www/ to an external backup drive:

 $ rsync -av --delete /srv/www/ /run/media/example/ext_drive/backup/